gipplab/math-content-similarity/README.md

 ## Dataset

-Please refer to [data/Readme.md](data/Readme.md) of this repository to get information on how dataset looks like, how to download it, obtain seed and recommendations pairs for both zbRevCit and zbRev Quality datasets.
+Please refer to [data/Readme.md](data/Readme.md) of this repository to get information on how used datasets looks like, how to download it, obtain seed and recommendations pairs for both zbRevCit and zbRevQuality datasets.

 ## Demo